Gamemode4Dev/GM4_Datapacks/1.21/generated/smithed_readmes/lib_trees.md

 ```

 ### Growing Saplings
 Custom saplings can be grown like vanilla saplings.
 The growth is based on the block state of the sapling, so bonemeal can be used like normal.
 When the age reaches the sapling marker's `gm4_sap_growth` score, it will generate a tree.
 When this happens, the `#gm4_trees:generate_tree` function tag will run at the location of the sapling marker.
-The function tag should call a verification function to check if the sapling was a custom sapling from your datapack:
+The function tag should call a verification function to check if the sapling was a custom sapling from your data pack:
 ```mcfunction
 execute if entity @s[tag=SAPLING_ID_TAG] run function ...
 ```